 It is about getting the right product, to the right customer.
 There are many elements that play vital roles.
 In addition, they review the prices and volumes to make sure they fulfil what is required.
 They plan and strategize the entire journey—from origin to final destination.
 Above all, they perform the task by coordinating carriers, customs authorities, and warehousing providers.
 They choose the most efficient, cost-effective routes and modes of transit.

 They secure better freight rates by combining smaller shipments from various clients.
-In fact, forwarders meticulously handle these documents to prevent costly fines or delays.
+In fact, forwarders efficiently handle these documents to prevent costly fines or delays.
 They work directly with customs brokers.
 In addition, they navigate complex tariffs to ensure goods clear borders easily.
 They help businesses arrange cargo insurance and reroute shipments in unexpected weather or port delays.

 Conclusion

 A freight forwarder is the architect of transport.
 They do not move the goods themselves.
 However, they rather orchestrate the entire end-to-end journey.
-They negotiate the best carrier rates, managing complex customs documentation, and coordinating logistics.
+Additionally, they negotiate the best carrier rates, managing complex customs documentation, and coordinating logistics.
 In a nutshell, this way they ensure cargo arrives safely and on time.
 They inspect the items, and consolidate with other cargo to reduce costs.
 In conclusion, the consignment is transported from the destination warehouse to the final receiver.

 Falcon Freight helps businesses move goods efficiently across international borders while navigating complex supply chain.